ongres/stackgres/doc/demo/aws.md

 ## 7.- Now, we are going to create the StackGres cluster

 ### 7.1.- Create cluster
-`helm  --name stackgres-cluter stackgres-k8s/install/helm/stackgres-cluster/`
+`helm  install --name stackgres-cluster stackgres-k8s/install/helm/stackgres-cluster/`

-> If you do not want to use the Cluster by default, you can generate the CRDs one by one, [in this way](crd.md)
+> If you do not want to use the Cluster by default, you can generate the CRDs one by one, [in this way](cr.md)

+#### 7.1.1.- Add  other cluster
+`helm upgrade  stackgres-cluster --version 3 stackgres-k8s/install/helm/stackgres-cluster/ --set-string cluster.instances=3`

+> Is necessary you have the resources for deployment
 ### 7.2.- Verify the cluster

 `kubectl get pods --all-namespaces -o json | jq '.items' | jq -c '.[] | select (.metadata.labels.app == "StackGres") | select (.metadata.labels.cluster == "true")' | jq '.metadata.name' -r`